 Bac Ninh is located in the tropical monsoon climate zone, with four distinct seasons.
 The average annual temperature is about 23-24 degrees Celsius.
 From January to March is the festival season of Dau pagoda, Lim festival, Do temple… suitable for those who like to learn about culture and customs.

-In the summer and autumn months, there are not many special things to do in Bac Ninh, but you can visit spiritual spaces, craft villages… At the end of the year, the canola flower fields along the Duong River bloom bright yellow, suitable for taking photos.
+In the summer and autumn months, there are not many special things to do in Bac Ninh, but you can visit spiritual spaces, craft villages… At the end of the year, the canola fields along the Duong River bloom in bright yellow, making for great photo opportunities.

 How to get here?

-Bac Ninh is near Hanoi, travel time is about an hour.
-This is a suitable destination for cultural tourism activities on weekends.
-For those who live far away, you can combine Hanoi and Bac Ninh in the same trip.
-Transportation from Hanoi is quite convenient, you can go by motorbike, private car, taxi, bus and boat.
+Bac Ninh is near Hanoi; travel time is about an hour.
+This is a suitable destination for weekend cultural tourism.
+For those who live far away, you can combine Hanoi and Bac Ninh into a single trip.
+Transportation from Hanoi is quite convenient; you can go by motorbike, private car, taxi, bus, or boat.

 Accommodation in Bac Ninh